Pages to download Free Music

 - NewGrounds: Experimental sounds and songs for video games.
 Enter here only if you didn’t find what you’re searching for, they have good music.

 Vimeo: You can find on Vimeo both free and paid songs.
 The Free ones are under CC licenses.
-Service Discontinued on Nov.2016!
+Service discontinued by the company on Nov.2016!

 Take into consideration before downloading a song!